DaviDokuro/Space2D/README.md

 ## Controls
 ### Mouse
 * Left Click - Spam-spawn stars at the cursor, 1 new star every frame
-* Richt Click - Drag to measure space, results output to console.
+* Right Click - Drag to measure space, results output to console.
 It's pretty bad, but works.
 * Middle Click - Drag to pan camera.
 If no middle click on your mouse, press V for same effect.
 * Scroll - Zoom in and out at cursor
 * Mouse Button 5 - Spawn 1 star at cursor (I might need to update these controls)